 that space the electrons occupied has gone, hence the massive increase

 in density on the formation of a neutron star.
 This is only part of the

 neutron star story - but it makes you think!
 I hope?)

-If the mass of the remnants from a
+If the mass of the remnant core from a

-supernova explosion are even greater than that required to form a
+supernova explosion is even greater than that required to form a